xlwings/xlwings/docs/customaddin.rst

 By far the easiest way to deploy your add-in to your end-users is to build an installer via the xlwings PRO offering.
 This will take care of everything and your end users literally just need to double-click the installer and they are all set (no existing Python installation required and no manual installation of the add-in or adjusting of settings required).

-If you want it the hard (but free) way, you either need to build an installer yourself or you need your users to install Python and the add-in and take care of placing the Python code in the correct directory.
+If you want it the free (but hard) way, you either need to build an installer yourself or you need your users to install Python and the add-in and take care of placing the Python code in the correct directory.
 This normally involves tweaking the following settings, for example in the ``myaddin.conf`` sheet:

 * ``Interpreter_Win/_Mac``: if your end-users have a working version of Python, you can use environment variables to dynamically resolve to the correct path.
 For example, if they have Anaconda installed in the default location, you could use the following configuration::